The transition to instability for stable shear flows in inviscid fluids: Regular solution to the homogeneous Rayleigh equations

 Moreover, it is equivalent to saying that

 Solving for $\frac{\partial_G\phi_1^E}{\phi_1^E}$ gives us

 Let us take a closer look at the term above involving the good derivative,

-It is clear that the expression on the right hand side of \eqref{expression of good derivative} has one singularity at $(z,c_i)=(0,0)$.
-When plugging this term back into the integral in \eqref{good derivative phi1E}, the simple singularity of \eqref{expression of good derivative} in the integrand can be cancelled by the zero of $(\phi_1^E)'$.
-Moreover, all terms in the integrand are all bounded as a consequence of estimates in Lemma~\ref{phi1 phi2}.
+It is clear that the expression on the right hand side of \eqref{expression of good derivative} has one singularity at $(z,c_i)=(y_c,0)$.
+When plugging this term back into the integral in \eqref{good derivative phi1E}, the simple singularity of \eqref{expression of good derivative} in the integrand can be cancelled by the zero of $(\phi_1^E)'$ and the two repeated zeros of $(U_{m,\gamma}(z)-U_{m,\gamma}(y_c)-ic_i)^2$ at $(z,c_i)=(y_c,0)$ can also be cancelled by the quadratic poles of $\phi'_1$ at the same point.
+More precisely, notice that

+Plugging it back into the integrand in \ref{good derivative phi1E} allows us to say that the double poles at $(y,c_i)=(y_c,0)$ of $(\phi_1^E)'$ brought about by the terms $(U_{m,\gamma}(y)-c_r)^2$ and $(U_{m,\gamma}(y)-c)^2$ can both be cancelled by the quadratic vanishing of the term $(U_{m,\gamma}(z)-U_{m,\gamma}(y_c)-ic_i)^2$ in the integrand also at the same point.
+Furthermore, the simple pole due the term in the integrand of \ref{good derivative phi1E} involving $\partial_G$ is also annihilated by the vanishing of $(\phi_1^E)'$ at $(y,c_i)=(y_c,0)$ which can be observed from \eqref{expansion of phi_1^E'}.
+Lastly, all terms in the integrand are all bounded as a consequence of estimates in Lemma~\ref{phi1 phi2}.
 Therefore, the integral is well-defined.
 Altogether, we obtain the estimate \eqref{estimate on the good derivative of phi1E}.
 Hence, the proof is complete.\qedhere \end{proof}

 \begin{lemma} [Estimates on $\partial_m \phi_1^E$ ] Let $\phi_1^E(y,m,\gamma,c,\lambda)=\phi_1(y,m,\gamma,c_r,\lambda) \phi_2(y,m,c,\lambda)$.
-For $c=ic_i$ and $\lambda=-1$, we have
+For $c=c_r+ic_i$ and $\lambda=-1$, we have